 For a foot bath, use 200g of Dead Sea salt, adding some rosemary and peppermint to it if your feet are aching after a busy day.
 The water temperature should be adjusted to your needs.
 I prefer it cool after a hot day, and warm on a cold evening, with peppermint replaced for a warming and circulation-stimulating eucalyptus oil.

 For a body wrap – use a 10% salt solution.
-It is easier with the mud, since Dead Sea mud is a ready-to-use product, so just needs warming up and applied on the body and the face.
-However, even with mud there are a lot of suggestions and options to try.
+It is easier with the mud since Dead Sea mud is a ready-to-use product, so just needs warming up and applied on the body and the face.
+However, even with mud, there are a lot of suggestions and options to try.

-One of my suggestions is – make a purifying and revitalising Dead Sea scrub.
-Use fine Dead Sea salt and mud, in equal proportion, either as is, or with some of your favourite essential oils.
-Add some extra-virgin olive oil, or sweet almond oil.
+One of my suggestions is – make a purifying and revitalising Dead Sea Scrub.
+Use fine Dead Sea salt and mud, in equal proportion, either as is or with some of your favourite essential oils.
+Add some extra-virgin olive oil or sweet almond oil.
 Mix well and apply on the body in circular movements.
 Scrub the body well.
 Wash off.
 The same scrub can be used as a face exfoliator.
 Make sure that the body and face are free from any infections and eruptions before using any scrubs.

 A mix of Dead Sea Mud and Salt, without the essential oil and vegetable oil, can be used in body wraps.
 The addition of the salt to the mud will intensify the effect of the healing effect of both.
-Extra salt will also act as a circulation-booster, and will promote sweating – a great start to weight loss programs.
+Extra salt will also act as a circulation-booster and will promote sweating – a great start to weight loss programs.
 The use of the mud is not recommended for pregnant women, and people with tumours, heart disease and abnormal blood pressure.
 This is due to the high saturation of the mud with biologically active substances which while being exceptionally beneficial for a healthy person, can over-stimulate a vulnerable one – an undesirable effect in the cases I have mentioned earlier.
 Limit yourself to the use of the salt then.

 For chronically blocked sinuses, use a 1% solution of Dead Sea salt and water, 2-3 times a day, to flush the sinuses.

-For the sore throat and gums, the concentration can be increased – use 1 tbsp (20g) per 200g of warm water.
+For a sore throat and gums, the concentration can be increased – use 1 tbsp (20g) per 200g of warm water.
 This makes a 10% solution.
 Rinse the mouth and throat as many times as necessary.

 The same procedures as with Dead Sea salt can be used with Epsom salt.
 Epsom salt is also a great product for detoxification procedures – internally and transdermally.
-This is due not only to its high level of magnesium, but of sulphur, which is part of the sulphate compound.
+This is due not only to its high level of magnesium but of sulphur, which is part of the sulphate compound.
 Sulphur is an essential building block for our body – proteins simply cannot be created without sulphur, so the body uses a lot of it.
 Sulphur is also a vital component in detoxification processes, binding phenols and other harmful substances, and this property is being used in detoxification procedures with Epsom salt.

 It has been researched that Epsom salt has shown to have a profound therapeutic effect on children with such neurological conditions as ADHD and autism.
-Such research has shown that these children’s bodies are low in sulphate – on average 15% lower than normal, and high levels of toxins – heavy metals, phenols, food colourings and artificial flavourings, etc. So the obvious solution would be to raise the levels of sulphur and magnesium in the body, and reduce the amount of toxins.
+Such research has shown that these children’s bodies are low in sulphate – on average 15% lower than normal, and high levels of toxins – heavy metals, phenols, food colourings and artificial flavourings, etc. So the obvious solution would be to raise the levels of sulphur and magnesium in the body and reduce the number of toxins.
 Epsom salt has the ability to do both, by supplementing the body both with magnesium and sulphur, to promote the removal of toxins and top up magnesium levels, which have been proved to be very low in children with ADHD and autism.

-For the same reasons, Epsom salt would be beneficial to adults who suspect that they are suffering from a toxic overload and low levels of magnesium.
+For the same reasons, Epsom salt would be beneficial to adults who suspect that they are suffering from toxic overload and low levels of magnesium.